bitbutter/Statement-of-Inclusive-Neutrality/README.md

 ## Introduction

-The **Statement of Inclusive Neutrality** is a set of principles designed to foster an inclusive and respectful environment for software projects, regardless of identity, ideology, or background.
-It provides guidelines for ensuring that participation in a community is not contingent on ideological alignment, but rather on adherence to norms of respectful behavior.
+The **Statement of Inclusive Neutrality** is a set of principles designed to foster an inclusive and respectful environment for any kind of project involving an audience, such as a FOSS software project, or a video game.
+It provides guidelines for ensuring that participation in the project's community is not contingent on ideological alignment, but rather on adherence to norms of respectful behavior.
+It is intended to be used for projects both large and small to help your audience know what to expect about the values you hold, and how members will be treated.

 This repository hosts different versions of the statement, each representing a snapshot of how the principles have evolved over time.
 You can adopt, adapt, or reference these statements for your own projects to establish clear expectations for community behavior and moderation.

 ### How to Use

-- Browse the available versions of the statement in this repository.
+- Each version is stored as a separate Markdown file (e.g., `STATEMENT_v0.9.md`).
 - You are welcome to use the latest version or select an earlier one that best aligns with your project’s goals.
-- Each version is stored as a separate Markdown file (e.g., `STATEMENT_v1.0.md`, `STATEMENT_v1.1.md`).
 - To adopt a version, simply copy the relevant file to your project’s root directory or documentation, or link to this repository.

 ### Quick Link for Developers

-If you would like to reference this statement in your own project, you can easily add the following line to your `README.md` or project documentation:
+If you would like to reference this statement in your own project, you can add a line like this to your project documentation:

-This project operates in accordance with the [Statement of Inclusive Neutrality v1.0](https://github.com/bitbutter/Statement-of-Inclusive-Neutrality/blob/master/STATEMENT_v0.9.md).
+"This project operates in accordance with the [Statement of Inclusive Neutrality v0.9](https://github.com/bitbutter/Statement-of-Inclusive-Neutrality/blob/master/STATEMENT_v0.9.md)."

 Replace the version number in the link with the version you are adopting.